ghuamano/ghuamano/README.md

 <br>Hey, I'm Guille<br><br>🎯 Industrial engineer turned code enthusiast with an unstoppable passion for web development.
 After diving headfirst into a full-stack web development bootcamp, I came out equipped with skills in PHP, Laravel, SQL, WordPress/WooCommerce, JavaScript, HTML, CSS, Bootstrap, Git, and GitHub.<br>
 <br>🛠️ My journey through the industrial and commercial worlds sharpened my abilities in project management, problem-solving, process analysis, and resource optimization — all of which now fuel my tech side.<br><br>🚀 I’m on a mission to make the leap into the software development universe, bringing along a powerful mix of technical chops and leadership flair to help your dev team thrive.

+🎓 Industrial engineer turned code enthusiast with an unstoppable passion for web development.
+After diving headfirst into a full-stack web development bootcamp, I came out equipped with skills in PHP, Laravel, SQL, WordPress/WooCommerce, JavaScript, HTML, CSS, Bootstrap, Git, and GitHub.

+🏭 My journey through the industrial and commercial worlds sharpened my skills in project management, problem-solving, process analysis, and resource optimization — all of which now power my work in tech.

+🚀 Currently on a mission to break into the software development world, bringing a dynamic mix of technical chops and managerial superpowers to help your dev team shine.
+Let’s build something awesome together! 💻✨

 ## 🌐 Socials: